EHS wrestlers try again at regionals

 The Plainsmen have not competed since a 65-15 loss to No. 1-ranked Stillwater on Jan.
 26.

-"It's given us some more time to work on some things,'' Holland said.
-"We should be okay.''
+“It’s given us some more time to work on some things,’’ Holland said.
+“We should be OK.’’

 The Plainsmen will stick with their original lineup of Hector Perez (14-13), 106; Peyton Zweifel (6-17), 113; Zach Fortner (13-14), 120; Jason Pearson (5-20), 126; Stephen Brooks (16-12), 138; Jonathan White (10-12), 145; Trinit Zweifel (3-4), 152; Daigen Gibbens (20-5), 160; Chance Davis (26-1), 170; Johnny Villa (18-5), 182; Tyler Holland (9-2), 195; Carlos Alvarado (28-7, 220) and Seth Melvin (7-19), 285.